greer-david/data_jobs_analysis/README.md

 and scripting.

-- **Skill Type Differences**: Analyst tools have a much higher skill share for data & business analysts(41.56%) compared to all data jobs (17.24%).
+- **Skill Type Differences**: Analyst tools have a much higher skill share for data & business analysts (41.56%) compared to all data jobs (17.24%).
-Similarly, cloud-related skills have a higher skill share in all data jobs (15.05%) compared to data & business analysts (7.84%).
+On the other hand, cloud-related skills have a higher skill share in all data jobs (15.05%) compared to data & business analysts (7.84%).
+Similarly, Libraries are more prevalent in all data jobs (14.2%) than they are for data & business analysts (4.2%).
-This suggests that while cloud and library skills are important across all data roles, they may be relatively less emphasized in data & business analyst roles.
+This suggests that analyst tools are more important for data & business analysts to specialize in, while cloud and library skills are important if one wants to work in other roles in the broader data market.

 ![Skill Type Comparison](assets/3_Skill_Type_Comp.png)